John Cazale: The Godfather films (1972–74)

 The Godfather was Cazale's feature film debut.
 The film's star, Marlon Brando, was one of Cazale's idols.
 The film broke box office records and made Cazale and several other previously unknown co-stars famous.
 Coppola, impressed with Cazale's abilities in the small role, wrote the part of Stan for him in his next film, The Conversation (1974), in which he co-starred with Gene Hackman.
 In 1974, he reprised his role as Fredo Corleone, now significantly expanded, in The Godfather Part II.
-Bruce Fretts, in Entertainment Weekly, wrote that "Cazale makes his character’s wounded pride hauntingly palpable."
+Bruce Fretts, in Entertainment Weekly, wrote that "Cazale makes his character’s wounded pride hauntingly palpable".

 Dog Day Afternoon (1975)

 He again starred alongside Pacino in Sidney Lumet's 1975 film Dog Day Afternoon.
-The film's screenwriter Frank Pierson said "the film had been cast with many of the actors that Al Pacino had worked with in New York, including John Cazale, who was a close friend and collaborator in The Godfather."
+The film's screenwriter Frank Pierson said "the film had been cast with many of the actors that Al Pacino had worked with in New York, including John Cazale, who was a close friend and collaborator in The Godfather".
 For his role as Sal he was nominated for the Golden Globe Award for Best Supporting Actor.
-Sidney Lumet declared:
+Lumet declared:

-Return to theatre
+Return to theater

-Public theatre (1975–76)
+Public theater (1975–76)

 While achieving success in film, Cazale's commitment to the stage continued.
 In addition to his work with the Long Wharf Theatre, he appeared in a number of plays by Israel Horovitz.
 In May 1975, he returned to the Charles Playhouse to support Pacino in The Resistible Rise of Arturo Ui.
 Ross Wetzston of The Village Voice, reporting on the production, said Cazale "may be the finest actor in America today".
-In 1976, ten years after their first collaboration, Cazale and Pacino appeared together for the final time in the Public Theatre's production of The Local Stigmatic.
+In 1976, ten years after their first collaboration, Cazale and Pacino appeared together for the final time in the Public Theater's production of The Local Stigmatic.

 Measure for Measure (1976)

-In the summer of that year, Cazale starred at the Delacorte Theatre in Central Park with Sam Waterston in Shakespeare's Measure for Measure.
+In the summer of that year, Cazale starred at the Delacorte Theater in Central Park with Sam Waterston in Shakespeare's Measure for Measure.
 His leading lady was the recent Yale School of Drama graduate Meryl Streep.
 Mel Gussow of The New York Times wrote: "Mr. Cazale, often cast as a quirky, weak outsider, as in The Godfather, here demonstrates sterner mettle as a quietly imperious Angelo who sweeps down, vulturelike, to deposit virtue."
 During the run of the play, Cazale and Streep began a romance and moved in together.
 Streep humorously praised her co-star's abilities by saying, "The jerk made everything mean something."
-Then she added, "Such good judgment, such uncluttered thought!"
+Then she added, "Such good judgment, such uncluttered thought!".

 Agamemnon (1977)

-Cazale's final stage appearance was on April 29, 1977, in the title role of Agamemnon at the Vivian Beaumont Theatre.
+Cazale's final stage appearance was on April 29, 1977, in the title role of Agamemnon at the Vivian Beaumont Theater.
 He appeared only in the first preview.
 After the performance, he took ill and withdrew from the show.
 It was his only Broadway performance.
 Shortly afterwards, he was diagnosed with lung cancer.